 Enjoy two full days in the Pacific paradise of Bora Bora

 Explore Fakarava, a UNESCO-classified nature reserve and diver's paradise

 Spend a day relaxing on Motu Mahana, your very own private islet

 Visit the Tuamotu Archipelago, a group of atolls known for vibrant sea life

 The islands of Polynesia are a gorgeous collection of volcanic islands and atolls strewn lazily across the grand Pacific Ocean.
 The island of Tahiti proper is the largest of the 118 islands and atolls that comprise French Polynesia.
-Papeete, the modern capital of Tahiti and her islands, contains government offices, hospitals, banks, and many other services dedicated to serving the islands, as well as guests who come to these islands for a life-enriching experience.
-Embark The Gauguin here this afternoon and have time to settle into your cabin before dinner onboard later in the evening.
-The ship will set sail tonight.
+Papeete, the modern capital of Tahiti and her islands.
+It contains government offices, hospitals, banks, and many other services dedicated to serving the islands, as well as guests who come to these islands for a life-enriching experience.
+Embark the Paul Gauguin here this afternoon and have time to settle into your cabin before dinner onboard later in the evening.
+The ship sets sail tonight.